maxking/docker-mailman/README.md

   of Images, use these tags.

 * Images tagged with A.B will correspond to the latest A.B.C version released.
-Releases in A.B series are supposed to be backwards compatible i.e. any existing installation should not break when upgrading between subversions of A.B.C.
+Releases in A.B series are supposed to be backwards compatible, i.e., any existing installation should not break when upgrading between subversions of A.B.C.
 So, if you want the latest updates and want to frequently update your installation without having to change the version numbers, you can use this.

-* Any changes in the minor version of Mailman components of the images will cause a bump in the minor version i.e. A.(B+1) will have one (and only one) updated Mailman component from A.B.
-Also, significant change in functionality, that might change how Images work or how people interact with the containers, can also cause a bump in the minor version.
+* Any changes in the minor version of Mailman components of the images will cause a bump in the minor version, e.g., A.(B+1) will have one (and only one) updated Mailman component from A.B.
+Also, significant change in functionality, that might change how Images work or how people interact with the containers can also cause a bump in the minor version.

 * Major versions will change either when there are backwards incompatible